ethereum/EIPs/EIPS/eip-x.md

 #### RedeemRequest

-`sender` has locked `shares`, owned by `owner`, in the Vault to request a redeption.
+`sender` has locked `shares`, owned by `owner`, in the Vault to request a redemption.

-MUST be emitted when a redeption request is submitted using the `requestRedeem` method.
+MUST be emitted when a redemption request is submitted using the `requestRedeem` method.

 ```yaml
 - name: RedeemRequest